ryanongwx/tp/docs/UserGuide.md

 <u>[Back to Table Of Contents](#table-of-contents)</u>

-### Editing a record of a patient : `editrecord`
+### Editing a medical record: `editrecord`

-Edits the details of an existing record
+Edits the details of an existing medical record.

 Format: `editrecord PATIENTID/RECORDID PREFIX/NEWVALUE...`

-- Edits the details of the record with the corresponding `RECORDID` of the patient with the corresponding `PATIENTID`. <br>
+- Edits the details of the medical record with the corresponding `RECORDID` of the patient with the corresponding `PATIENTID`. <br>

 - Acceptable fields : `DATETIME`, `CONDITION`, `MEDICATION`. <br>